 Empty detergent bottles filled with sand or water can be used to hold down a tarp or portable sports equipment like a pitching net or basketball hoop.

 Keep a couple of bottles filled with sand or rock salt in the trunk of your car during winter months for the weight, to de-ice dangerous sidewalks and to create traction for tires.Continue to 5 of 11 below.

 Fill It Up

-After rinsing the empty bottle very well, use the same techniques for creating a scoop, cut off the top part of detergent bottles to create a funnel for all those messy jobs like transferring paint, filling the lawn mower with gasoline, or changing the oil in equipment.
+After rinsing the empty bottle very well, use the same techniques for creating a scoop, and then cut off the top part of detergent bottles to create a funnel for all those messy jobs such as transferring paint, filling the lawnmower with gasoline, or changing the oil in equipment.
 The funnel can then be tossed in the recycle bin.

 06 of 11

 Large detergent bottles make a perfect tool caddy for the garage.
 Cut a hole in the side leaving the handle intact and fill with the necessary tools for the job you're doing.

 Smaller bottles, cut the same way, are great for separating and holding nails, screws, and other small pieces.
 You can even label the outside with a permanent marker for quick access.